awwright/jsonschemaparse/README.md

 * schema: a Schema instance, or an object representing a parsed schema document
 * annotations: true/false to collect or ignore annotations.
 Default true.
-*

 The returned object will have the following properties:

 * type: object/array/string/number/boolean/null, depending on the type
-* native: the JSON.parse equivelant value
+* native: the JSON.parse equivalent value
 * annotations: A list of all the JSON Schema annotations collected for this instance
 * links: A list of all the links collected through JSON Hyper-schema.
 Unlike "annotations", each rel= in a single link produces a new item in this list.
 * properties: if instance is an object, contains a list of PropertyInstance items.
 * keys: if instance is an object, contains a map of key names to PropertyInstance items.
 * key: if instance is a PropertyInstance, this contains a StringInstance holding the key of the property.
 * items: if instance is an array, contains a list of Instance items.
-* map: a Map of all the child objects/arrays in the instnce, mapped to their corresponding Instance
+* map: a Map of all the child objects/arrays in the instance, mapped to their corresponding Instance

 ### class: Parser

-Parser is a transforming stream that accepts a byte stream or string stream, and outputs events.
+Parser is a writable stream that accepts a byte stream or string stream, and outputs events.

 ```javascript
 var parser = new Parser(new Schema('http://localhost/schema.json', {type: 'array'}), {keepValue:true});